All student participants must be:

 The District will not allow any student, including any transfer student, to compete until such time as the District has reasonably reliable proof that the student is eligible to compete for the District under these rules.

 In the absence of Department of Education and state association guidelines and stipulations (i.e. but not limited to FFA, instrumental and vocal music, drama, speech, student council, public performances at graduation ceremony, all co‐curricular clubs, all star contests and all state performances, state contests and all state performances for cheerleading and drill team, mock trial, academic decathlon, and homecoming court and coronation), any student not passing all subjects at the end of the grading period will be declared ineligible to compete/participate the following term for thirty consecutive school days beginning with the finding of academic ineligibility.
 A student who is participating in athletics and other co-curricular activities will serve both guidelines for ineligibility.

 Marks of incomplete will be assigned a letter grade by the classroom teacher following a period of one week.
-During this period, the student is academically ineligible.
+During this period, the student is academically ineligible, and is applied as part of the student’s 30-day ineligibility.
 This period may be administratively amended based on medical conditions, family emergencies, and other extenuating circumstances.

 Approved: July 10, 2006

 Reviewed: February 1, 2021